Tips to Save on Energy Costs

-- Turn off the lights when you leave the room.
+- Turn off the lights when you leave a room.

 - Advanced house framing minimizes lumber usage and reduces construction waste.

-About 20% of U.S. energy usage is consumed by commercial buildings such as offices.
-Many home energy efficiency improvements can be scaled up to commercial buildings to make an even greater impact and result in more significant savings.
-Watch this DOE video to learn more.
-Key areas of focus for commercial energy efficiency include:
+Commercial buildings are responsible for about 20% of the U.S.’s energy consumption.
+Many home energy efficiency improvements can be scaled up for commercial buildings to make an even greater impact on energy reduction, resulting in more savings.

 - Smart energy management systems

-- Roof material
+- Roof materials